Initial Health Assessment (IHAs)

 Any issues or worries you or the doctor has will be added to a care plan and this is reviewed regularly throughout the year and your health needs are looked at and revised.

-The LAC Team can be contacted at any time throughout the year and may attend your LAC meetings.
-Keeping you involved is very important; you and your parents/carers will receive a copy of the healthcare plan following an IHA.
+The LAC Team can be contacted Monday – Friday between the hours of 8:00 – 18:00pm throughout the year and may attend your LAC meetings.
+Keeping you involved is very important; you and your carers will receive a copy of the care plan following an IHA.